Generalised central limit theorems for growth rate distribution of complex systems

-It is well known that the limit probability density, Eq. (\ref{Eq:c9}), has a power law tail with the exponent $\alpha$ just like the distribution of $\left\{x_j(t)\right\}$.
-In Fig. \ref{fig:f3}(a), we confirm the validity of this theoretical result by a numerical simulation for the case of $\alpha=1.5$ and $\beta=0$.
-The normalized growth rates for the system consisted of $N$-subunits, $\tilde{G}$, are calculated by subtracting the mean value and normalized by the width of the distribution.
-As known from this figure the distribution of normalized growth rates changes its functional form for different values of $N$.
-The probability density functions are converging clearly to the theoretical function, $p(\tilde{G},1.5,0.0)$.
-In addition, Fig. \ref{fig:f3}(b) indicates the results for the case of $\alpha=1.5$ and $\beta=0.85$.
+It is well known that the limit probability density, Eq. (\ref{Eq:c9}), has a power-law tail with exponent $\alpha$ just like the distribution of $\left\{x_j(t)\right\}$.
+In Fig. \ref{fig:f3}(a), we confirm the validity of this theoretical result through a numerical simulation for the case of $\alpha=1.5$ and $\beta=0$.
+The normalised growth rates for the system consisting of $N$ subunits, $\tilde{G}$, are calculated by subtracting the mean value and are normalised by the width of the distribution.
+As seen from this figure the distribution of normalised growth rates changes its functional form for different values of $N$.
+The PDFs are clearly converging to the theoretical function, $p(\tilde{G},1.5,0.0)$.
+Figure \ref{fig:f3}(b) indicates the results for the case of $\alpha=1.5$ and $\beta=0.85$.
 From this figure, we can also confirm convergence to the asymmetric stable distribution $p(\tilde{G},1.5,0.85)$.
-Such skew distribution does not appear in the case that $g_i(t)$ observes the normal distribution with zero mean as discussed in Ref \cite{wyart2003statistical}. \paragraph{III.
-The case of $2 \leq \alpha$:} Similar estimation for denominator of Eq. (\ref{Eq:c5b}) is valid and the ordinary central limit theorem can be applied to the numerator of Eq. (\ref{Eq:c5b}) as the variances for $\{x_j(t)\}$ are finite.
-The expression of Eq. (\ref{Eq:c9}) is also valid in this case, however, the parameters are limited to $\alpha=2$ and $\beta=0$, namely, the limit distribution of normalized growth rate is always $p(\tilde{G};2,0)$, which is the well-known Gaussian distribution with no long tail.
-It is interesting to consider a special situation that the growth rates $\{g_j(t)\}$ are distributed symmetrically around $1$.
-Then, we can derive $\alpha=1$ from the basic relation $<g_j(t)>=1$, and $\beta$ in Eq. (\ref{Eq:c10}) is $0$ by symmetry.
-In such a case we can expect that the limit distribution of normalized growth rate converges to $p(\tilde{G};1,0)=1/\left\{2\pi(1+\tilde{G}^2) \right \}$ from Eq. (\ref{Eq:c9}).
+Such a skew distribution does not appear in the case in which $g_i(t)$ observes a normal distribution with zero mean, as discussed in Ref. \cite{wyart2003statistical}. \paragraph{III.
+The case of $2 \leq \alpha$:} A similar estimation for the denominator of Eq. (\ref{Eq:c5b}) is valid and the ordinary central limit theorem can be applied to the numerator of Eq. (\ref{Eq:c5b}) because the variances for $\{x_j(t)\}$ are finite.
+Equation (\ref{Eq:c9}) is also valid in this case; however, the parameters are limited to $\alpha=2$ and $\beta=0$; namely, the limit distribution of the normalised growth rate is always $p(\tilde{G};2,0)$, which is the well-known Gaussian distribution with no long tail.
+It is interesting to consider the special situation in which the growth rates $\{g_j(t)\}$ are distributed symmetrically around $1$.
+Then, we can derive $\alpha=1$ from the basic relation $\langle g_j(t)\rangle =1$, and $\beta$ in Eq. (\ref{Eq:c10}) is $0$ by symmetry.
+In such a case, we can expect that the limit distribution of the normalised growth rate converges to $p(\tilde{G};1,0)=1/\left\{2\pi(1+\tilde{G}^2) \right \}$ from Eq. (\ref{Eq:c9}).